cleoreyes/network-sockets/README.md

 # Network Sockets Project

 This project explores network programming using the Sockets API by implementing a client and server application that communicate over a custom protocol using both UDP and TCP.
+This was a project for my Computer Networks course from the Paul G. Allen School of Computer Science and Engineering at the University of Washington.

 ## Project Overview